Skip to content

 • Sensitivity label coverage meets the 85% threshold for pilot scope

-• Per-app toggles are configured and documented
+• Copilot Control System baseline and web-grounding policy are configured and documented

 • Pilot group is licensed with all participants trained